amilochau/tf-modules/shared/environment/README.md

 # Environment

-This module compute values to determine the current environment, based on conventions.
+This module compute values to determine the current environment, based on context.